senator/uqm-online-starmap/README.md

 the UQM Starmap Viewer, and both the contributors to those projects and the legendary creators of the original game have my thanks.

-As of 1 January 2016, there is a copy of this program hosted at [starmap.lebbeo.us](http://starmap.lebbeo.us/)
+As of 2 January 2016, there is a copy of this program hosted at [starmap.lebbeo.us](http://starmap.lebbeo.us/), but the current version does not support Internet Explorer (sorry, maybe one day).

 Licensing stuff
 ---------------